dkwingsmt/CSE-532S-Lab1/ReadMe.txt

     threads.

 5: Design of config generator:

-    The same rule as 3 is used to parse the play file.
-It reads the character list from the play and the lines for each character, and writes the results into correct files.
+    This part is implemented in the same way as we did in lab0, except that

-    This part is implemented in the same way as we did in lab0, except for (1)We fixed hard coding problem by using #define and enum.
+	(1)We fixed hard coding problem by using #define and enum.

 	(2)When "SCRAMBLE" argument is given, we randomize the vector that holds